Adamgzlez/Domain-Hardening-GPOs-Lab/README.md

 - Powershell for scripting.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
 1. Creating a GPO to disable Local Link Multicast Name Resolution (LLMNR)

+Disabling LLMNR as it can accept any response as authentic allowing attackers to posion or spoof LLMNR responses.

 2. Creating a GPO to setup account lockout

+Defending against brute force attacks with account lockouts.

 3. Creating a GPO to enable verbose Powershell logging and transcription

+Disabling powershell on a workstation VM to migitate protential threats from using it.

-4. Scripting access control lists
+4. Scripting access control lists (ACLS)

+Scripting ACL to manage which principals can access which resources.